eldada/command-examples/artifactory/README.md

   user: admin
   password: password

-## Multiple Jobs to run different use cases at the same time
+## Multiple Jobs to run different download use cases at the same time
 ## Variables for each job:
 #  tool:        The tool to use for the tests (ab or wrk)
 #  parallelism: How many pods to run in parallel per job